 Program Selection Process:

-Once selected, Scholars will need to confirm their interest in the program and secure their seat in the cohort by completing an onboarding process, which entails attending a New Scholar Onboarding/Information Session, completing an onboarding survey, and signing a commitment form with the program.
+1. Confirm your interest in the program and secure your seat in the cohort by completing an onboarding process.
+This process includes attending a New Scholar Onboarding/Information Session, completing an onboarding survey, and signing a commitment form with the program.

 Back to List of Topics